Range & React

 Anticipate their action

-Once you have narrowed down their range, it is time to anticipate how each part of that range will react to the options in front of you.
+Once you have an understanding of their current range, it is time to focus on how each part of that range will react to the available actions in front of you.